Frank Whittle: Financial difficulty

-In December 1937, Victor Crompton became Power Jets first employee, as an assistant to Whittle.
-Because of the dangerous nature of the work being carried out, development was moved largely from Rugby to BTH's lightly used Ladywood foundry at nearby Lutterworth in Leicestershire in 1938.
+In December 1937, Victor Crompton became Power Jets’ first employee, as an assistant to Whittle.
+Because of the hazardous nature of the work being carried out, development was moved largely from Rugby to BTH's lightly used Ladywood foundry at nearby Lutterworth in Leicestershire in 1938.
 Tests with a reconstructed W.U. engine commenced on 16 April 1938, and proceeded until a catastrophic failure of the turbine on 6 May.
 Yet, the engine ran for 1 hour and 45 minutes, and generated a thrust of 480 lbf at 13,000 rpm.
 Another W.U. engine reconstruction was started on 30 May 1938, but using ten combustion chambers to match the ten compressor discharge ducts.
 Avoiding a single large combustion chamber made the engine lighter and more compact.
 Tests commenced with this third W.U. on 26 October 1938.

 These delays and the lack of funding slowed the project.
 In Germany, Hans von Ohain had filed for a patent in 1935, which in 1939, led to the world's first flyable jet aircraft, the Heinkel He 178, powered by the Heinkel HeS 3.
 There is little doubt that Whittle's efforts would have been at the same level or even more advanced had the Air Ministry taken a greater interest in the design.
 When war broke out in September 1939, Power Jets had a payroll of only 10 and Griffith's operations at the RAE and Metropolitan-Vickers were similarly small.

 Whittle's smoking increased to three packs a day and he suffered from various stress-related ailments such as frequent severe headaches, indigestion, insomnia, anxiety, eczema and heart palpitations, while his weight dropped to nine stone (126 lb / 57 kg).
-To keep to his 16-hour workdays, he sniffed Benzedrine during the day and then took tranquillizers and sleeping pills at night to offset the effects and allow him to sleep.
+To keep to his 16-hour workdays, he sniffed benzedrine during the day and then took tranquillisers and sleeping pills at night to offset the effects and allow him to sleep.
 He admitted later he had become addicted to benzedrine.
 Over this period he became irritable and developed an "explosive" temper.